sphireinc/Core/README.md

 ## Routing

-Routing in Eroc is simple.
+Routing in Core is simple.
 We create a function with this signature:

     func handler(ctx *routing.Context) error {
         body := mantisHttp.Response{}